 There are still 16 months left until Beijing 2022, and their story is now open for the next performances.
 But, more than ever before, it’s all about taking one winter at a time.

-Special thanks to Polish artist Zosia Witaszczyk, who lovingly provided her illustration for this story.
+Special thanks to Polish artist Zosia Witaszczyk, who provided the illustration for this article.